yin72257/go-invoker-operator/README.md

 This setup assumes you have a Kubernetes cluster set up with correct permissions and network that can reach public internet.

 1. Depending on your kubernetes CLI command, change in Makefile line 187 to `KUBECTL ?= {kubectl command}`.
 Eg. For Microk8s you may change it to `KUBECTL ?= microk8s kubectl`.
+For Minikube use `KUBECTL ?= minikube kubectl --`

 2. Run and ensure the operator deployment is running on the kubernetes cluster.
 ```shell